2014 Walking Works Hikes

 Rating: (1) = Easy (2) = Moderate (3) = Strenuous

 Take I-271 to Broadway/Forbes exit.
 Go north on Broadway to Union Street, veer left onto Union Street.
-Turn left on Egbert Road then turn right on Gorge Parkway.
-Start at Egbert Picnic Area then walk along an upper ridge that takes you through a woodland forest above Tinker’s Creek Valley.
+Turn left on Egbert then turn right on Gorge Parkway.
+Turn right on Dunham, go over bridge onto Button Road to Hemlock Creek Picnic Area.
+Start at Hemlock Creek Picnic Area then walk along scenic Tinker’s Creek to enjoy views of hemlocks balancing over the rising shale cliffs that line the creek.
+Try to catch a glimpse of the resident great blue heron fishing in the waters.

 Big Creek Reservation

 Take I-77 to Rt.
 82 east.
-Turn right on Chippewa Creek Dr. Start at Brecksville Nature Center and follow the Wildflower Loop Trail signs.
-Explore a stream valley and visit the Harriet Keeler Memorial.
-Spring wildflowers are labeled on the trail through June.
+Turn right on Chippewa Creek Dr. Start at Brecksville Nature Center and follow the Hemlock Loop Trail signs.
+A great place to see early fall color as you walk along Chippewa Creek Gorge.
+This wooded walk has several big hills and stairs.

 Garfield Park Reservation